brozot/Laravel-FCM/README.md

 Downstream message is a notification message, a data message or both that you send to a target device or to multiple targets devices using it (them) registration_Ids.

-The following use statements are required:
+The following use statements are required for the examples below.
 ```
 use LaravelFCM\Message\OptionsBuilder;
 use LaravelFCM\Message\PayloadDataBuilder;